MIMS Final Project Judging Guidelines

 In years when projects are divided into separate tracks or sessions, the session or track title is not an element in the project judging.
 All projects will be judged on the same criteria; projects are not judged on how well they fit the track title or achieve the goals suggested by the track title.

-The MIMS Final Project presentation and competition is sponsored by the Dr. James R. Chen Award Fund.
-This fund is intended to recognize and foster innovation, creative solutions, and pragmatic applications in the area of information retrieval and management.
+Awards are sponsored by the Dr. James R. Chen Award Fund.
 Winning projects will receive a Chen Award and a monetary prize.
-Awards will be announced during commencement.
+Awards are announced during commencement.

 Past recipients of the James R. Chen Award